0install/0install-win/src/Alias.Cli/_Namespace.md

 ---
 uid: ZeroInstall.Alias.Cli
-summary: *content
+summary: A shortcut for '0install add-alias'.
 ---
-A shortcut for '0install add-alias'.